Chart Color Schemes

 Temora Hospital Redevelopment

-Construction is underway on the $95 million Temora Hospital Redevelopment, a new integrated health service building that will provide a high-quality, contemporary health facility for Temora and surrounding communities.
-The project will deliver a new emergency department, an inpatient unit for various uses, a birthing and nursery suite, an operating theatre and procedure room, and allied health and community services.
-For the first time, the hospital will also include a CT machine and ultrasound service.
-The redevelopment is expected to be completed in 2028.
+Construction is underway on the $95 million Temora Hospital Redevelopment, a new integrated health service building providing modern facilities for the Murrumbidgee region.
+The project includes a new emergency department, an inpatient unit for medical, surgical, rehabilitation, maternity and palliative care, a birthing suite, and an operating theatre.
+For the first time, the facility will house a CT scanner and ultrasound service, alongside community and allied health services and upgraded staff accommodation.

 Moses Mitre 10 Rural & Trade